Quantum Mechanics of Consecutive Measurements

 \section{Abstract}

-I analyze consecutive projective measurements in quantum mechanics in terms of quantum information theory and a no-collapse picture of measurement.
-I show that the entropy of all detectors that consecutively measured a quantum state is given by the entropy of the last measurement, while the amount of information that any of the consecutive measurements has about the quantum state is equal to the entropy of the preparation, that is, the first measurement of the pure state.
-Because the entropy of consecutive measurements cannot decrease, the entropy of the last detector tends to its maximum irrespective of the preparation.
-The formalism leads to a succinct description of the quantum Zeno and anti-Zeno effects.
+Consecutive quantum measurements performed on the same system can reveal fundamental insights into quantum theory's causal structure, and probe different aspects of the quantum measurement problem.
+According to the Copenhagen interpretation, measurements affect the quantum system in such a way that the quantum superposition collapses after the measurement, erasing any knowledge of the prior state.
+We show that a sequence of measurements in a collapse picture is equivalent to a quantum Markov chain, and that considering the unitary evolution of quantum wavefunctions interacting consecutively with more than two detectors reveals an experimentally measurable difference between a collapse and unitary picture.
+The non-Markovian nature of sequential measurements that we report is consistent with earlier discoveries in optimal quantum state discrimination.

-Consecutive projective measurements on the same quantum system are interesting for the foundations of quantum mechanics because they probe directly the assumptions behind the collapse picture of quantum measurement.
-The quantum Zeno effect, for example, even though it is usually described within a collapse picture, does not require it~\cite{HomeWhitaker1997} and can be described in a purely unitary picture of quantum measurement~\cite{Peres1995}.
-The physics of consecutive measurements is also important for a consistent formulation of covariant quantum mechanics~\cite{ReisenbergerRovelli2002,OlsonDowling2007}, which does not allow for a time variable to define the order of (possibly non-commuting) projections.
+{\em Introduction.}---The physics of consecutive (sequential) measurements on the same quantum system has enjoyed increased attention as of late, as it probes the causal structure of quantum mechanics~\cite{Brukner2014}.
+It is of interest to researchers concerned about the apparent lack of time-reversal invariance of Born's rule~\cite{Rovelli2015,OreshkovCerf2015}, as well as to those developing a consistent formulation of covariant quantum mechanics~\cite{ReisenbergerRovelli2002,OlsonDowling2007}, which does not allow for a time variable to define the order of (possibly non-commuting) projections~\cite{OreshkovCerf2014}.